-A favicon is a tiny image you usually see next to the tittle of your or other websites you are browsing.
-To be precise, it is an icon usually displayed in the beginning of every tab of your browser.
+A favicon is a tiny image you usually see next to the title of your or other websites you are browsing.
+To be precise, it is an icon usually displayed at the beginning of every tab of your browser.

-This icon improves the user experience of your website and also eases the access of the users when they are switching tabs in their browser.
-For example if the tittle of your website is too long to be displayed in the tab, users are usually finding the tab they have opened your website into by the favicon.
+This icon improves the user experience of your website and also eases the access of the users when they are switching tabs in their browsers.
+For example, if the title of your website is too long to be displayed in the tab, users usually find the tab they have opened your website into by the favicon.

-Now that we know what a favicon is and how important is for your website to have such we will proceed with how you can actually generate that icon.
-No matter the image editing software you are using for the creation of that icon you should not that the end image should be with resolution 32x32 pixels or 16x16 pixels.
-Another important thing to note here is that the image extension should be either .png or .ico in order for the image to be displayed in all of the most used browsers these days.
+Now that we know what a favicon is and how important it is for your website to have such, we will proceed with how you can actually generate that icon.
+No matter the image editing software you are using for the creation of that icon, you should note that the end image should be with resolution 32x32 pixels or 16x16 pixels.
+Another important thing to note here is that the image extension should be either .png or .ico for the image to be displayed in all of the most used browsers these days.

-Once you are done uploading your favicon it is time to activate it for your website.
-We can assure you that this is quite an easy task to handle, however it will require for you to edit the code for the header.php file for the template you are using.
+Once you are done uploading your favicon, it is time to activate it for your website.
+We can assure you that this is quite an easy task to handle, however, it will require you to edit the code for the header.php file for the template you are using.

 How can you edit this file?
-Well, there are few ways to perform the edit, however we will use the most user friendly way.
+Well, there are a few ways to perform the edit, however, we will use the most user-friendly way.
 Therefore you will need to login into your WordPress admin area and navigate to Appearance → Editor.

-The next page will display the code for the template you are currently using and there is no need to be scared of it.
-Simply make sure that the template you are using is properly selected from the “Select theme to edit” drop-down menu.
+The next page will display the code for the template you are currently using, and there is no need to be scared of it.
+Simply ensure that the template you are using is properly selected from the “Select theme to edit” drop-down menu.

-Next you will need to select the header.php for editing and in order to do so please find the Header link in the right vertical menu labeled Templates.
+Next, you will need to select the header.php for editing, and to do so please find the Header link in the right vertical menu labeled Templates.

 <link rel="icon" href="http://www.example.com/favicon.png" type="image/x-icon" /> <link rel="shortcut icon" href="http://www.example.com/favicon.png" type="image/x-icon" />